Jets know they'll get Josh Allen's best in rematch with Bills

 Josh Allen’s worst performance of the season came against the Jets last month.
 Getting Allen off his game again will be the mission for the Jets’ physical, tough defense in Sunday’s rematch in Buffalo.

-The Jets (7-5), currently in the seventh spot in the AFC playoff race, would boost their chances of returning to the postseason if they can win Sunday.
-They haven't made the playoffs since the 2010 season.
+The Jets (7-5), currently in the seventh spot in the AFC playoff race, would boost their chances of reaching the postseason in a big way with a win Sunday.
+They haven’t made the playoffs since the 2010 season.

 This is the toughest of the Jets’ remaining five games (they host Detroit and Jacksonville the next two weeks before finishing on the road at Seattle and Miami).
 Last week’s 27-22 loss at Minnesota was the Jets’ biggest December game in seven years.
 Now it’s Sunday’s game at Buffalo.

 The Bills (9-3) are the conference’s top seed and one of the NFL’s most complete teams.
-But containing Allen for a second time would give the Jets the best hope for sweeping the season series with their AFC East rival.
+Containing Allen for a second time would give the Jets the best hope for sweeping the season series.

 After the game, Allen said, “It’s tough to win when your quarterback plays like [expletive].”

 Robert Saleh said it’s “really hard to duplicate” that type of performance against Allen, who is tied for second in the NFL with 25 touchdown passes and third in passing yards (3.406).
-The Jets are expecting a much different Allen this time — and an even more driven player — but their approach doesn’t change.
+The Jets are expecting a much different Allen this time, but their approach won’t change.

 Ulbrich added that when Allen is a runner, he’s not going to slide or give himself up much.
 “So you got to tackle him, you got to hit him, which we plan to do,” he said.

 Both teams will look a little different this time, though.
-Zach Wilson was the quarterback then.
-It’s Mike White’s show now and the offense has improved.
-White has thrown for 684 yards in two starts with rookie Garrett Wilson being his top target.
+Zach Wilson was the Jets’ quarterback then.
+It’s Mike White’s show now, and the offense has improved.
+White has thrown for 684 yards in two starts, with rookie Garrett Wilson his top target.
 Wilson has caught 13 passes for 257 yards and two TDs.

-The Bills’ defense is much healthier this game, especially in the secondary.
-Former Pro Bowl cornerback Tre’Davious White and Pro Bowl safety Jordan Poyer were sidelined in the last meeting and the Bills added veteran corner Xavier Rhodes since then.
+The Bills’ defense is much healthier this game.
+Former Pro Bowl cornerback Tre’Davious White and Pro Bowl safety Jordan Poyer were sidelined in the last meeting and the Bills have added cornerback Xavier Rhodes since then.

 “They’re fully healthy,” Saleh said.
 “It’s going to be a dogfight.”